 Drivers for covered conductor deployment can vary by utility.
 Typical drivers include wildfire mitigation, reliability improvements, or reduction in public safety risk for contact with downed conductors.
 The utilities' performance metrics will differ depending on their associated drivers.
 The majority of utilities base the covered conductor's effectiveness in its ability to reduce faults and ignitions from contact-from-objects (CFO).
 These metrics are related to reliability and wildfire mitigation.
-Some utilities also measure the reduction in wire downs and public safety risk or ignition drivers.
+Some utilities also measure the reduction in wire downs and public safety incidents to measure the covered conductor's effectiveness, which can be connected to public safety risk or ignition drivers.
 Figure 2 illustrates the number of utilities using each metric to monitor the effectiveness of covered conductor, spacer cable, and aerial bundled cable.